-The Lithuanian LFS started in April 1994 as a semi-annual survey with one reference week in the second and fourth quarter each.
+The Lithuanian LFS started in April 1998 as a semi-annual survey with one reference week in both the second and fourth quarter.

-Since the third guarter 2002 the survey has been redesigned as a continuous survey.
+Since the third quarter of 2002 the redesigned survey has been a continuous one.

 The survey covers the whole country.
 Private households are surveyed.